 This expansion, with funding totaling over $1.1 million, is supported by equipment and building renovation bank loans from Citizens First Bank of Viroqua; SBA 504 equipment and building renovation loans via Wisconsin Business Development, a WEDC Community Development Investment grant, a Mississippi River Regional Planning Commission (MRRPC) CMV Growth Development Fund business loan for working capital, and funding from private investors of DBC.
 Our building in the Solar Village (created to move the original business district due to catastrophic flooding from the lower floodplain area to high ground on US 61 in the 1980s) was a grocery store for many years and now has been transformed to a production brewery and taproom.

 We also have support from our small community as a successful driver of economic development in a poor, rural county.
 We use local and regional businesses, co-ops and farmers for a majority of our ingredients.
 Our beers, in name and taste, reflect the rich abundance of the Driftless Area and many of our ingredients are sourced within a few miles of the brewery, including fruits and berries picked by our own staff!
 Our collaborations have included working with a wide variety of other businesses in the area — one of our most popular has been our milk stout Cow Cult, a local favorite and collaboration with Organic Valley.
 Another collaboration was with Fresh Energy, a nonprofit out of Minneapolis, that focuses on working with native plantings and honey production underneath solar arrays.
-We used their honey harvested from these projects to brew our Sun-Kissed Belgian Ale last year.
+We used their honey harvested from these projects to brew our Sun-Kissed Belgian Ale in 2018.

 Striving for the best in our brewhouse: hand-crafted, distinctive beers; respect and service to our customers, and sustainable growth of our business.